ptshih/PSCollectionView/README.md

 What is PSCollectionView?
 ---
-It's a Pinterest style scroll view designed to be very similar to UITableView.
+It's a Pinterest style scroll view designed to be used similar to a UITableView.

 It supports Portrait and Landscape orientations.

-I built this as a hack, and it will always be a hack.
-Use at your own risk.
+I built this as a hack to show my friends.
+Any suggestions or improvements are very welcome!

+Coming soon...
+A fully functional demo app.

 What is PSCollectionViewCell?
 ---